 Stick Cats is my all-ages lo-fi stick figure webcomic with no set schedule and no creative limits.
-Everything is done by hand... drawn and lettered in my sketchbook before it's scanned, cleaned up, and shared with you.
+Everything is done by hand... drawn and lettered in my sketchbook before it's scanned, cleaned up, and shared online (and printed as minicomics!).

-Currently, Acts I, III, and 0 are complete (it's meant to be read out of order!) and Act II is in progress.
-Visit the Stick Cats page to check out the comics archives, listen to the theme song, and learn more about Steve and Marmalade.
+Currently, Acts I, III, and 0 are complete and Act II is in progress.
+Visit the Stick Cats page to check out the archives, listen to the theme song, and learn more about Marmalade and Steve.

 You can download Stick Cats PDFs for free from my eBooks page.

-Super Haters is a superhero satire webcomic starring Destruct-O-Tron and Mind's Eye, two slackers who'd rather stand around and argue than fight crime and save lives.
+Super Haters is a NSFW superhero satire starring Destruct-O-Tron and Mind's Eye, two slackers who'd rather stand around and argue than fight crime.

-You can also download Super Haters PDFs for free from my eBooks page.
+You can download Super Haters PDFs for free from my eBooks page.